TomMitchell123/umd-latex-notes/readme.md

 ## License

 Note these notes are based off of academic property that belongs to the University of Maryland.
-Please do not use it in a way that would not be approved by them and give credits where necessary.
+Please do not use them in a way that would not be approved by UMD and make sure to give credits where necessary.
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute these notes, provided proper attribution is given.

 ---